 The sutras of Patanjali are a blueprint not only for individual self-enlightenment but also for the betterment and evolution of global society.
-The sutras, specificallly the Yamas and Niyamas, are magnificent in their simplicity.
+The sutras, specifically the Yamas and Niyamas, are magnificent in their simplicity.

-Ahimsa simply means to do no harm in thought, work, or deed to others, to yourself, and to the Mother Earth.
-As we develop our yoga practice we begin to intuitively experience the one-ness or the union of all things.
+Ahimsa means not harming others in thought, work, or deed, to yourself and Mother Earth.
+As we develop our yoga practice, we intuitively experience the one-ness or the union of all things.

-Yoga practice shows us truth is to be found in honest self-reflection and in the study of the writings and acts of wise men and women.
-When we act from truth, how can we have misunderstandings?
+Yoga practice shows us that truth is to be found in honest self-reflection and in studying the writings and acts of wise men and women.
+When we act from reality, how can we have misunderstandings?
 How can we act from ignorance and fear?

 Also Read>>> The Sutras of Patanjali

 The practice of asteya encompasses all excesses: overeating is seen as stealing, and overconsumption of goods and services can be viewed as taking from someone else.
 And when we do not expend energy in coveting things that do not belong to us, we are practicing the brahmacharya of the senses.

 The Importance of the Yamas in Society

 The Yamas are general rules of societal behavior.
 Our society can function as a cohesive and peaceful organic system when everyone does their best to practice the yamas.